 *MAT 109 strongly suggested; only academic math, i.e. geometry, trigonometry or pre-calculus

-**Other laboratory science will be considered for admission as change of area; however
+**Other laboratory science will be considered for admission as change of program;

-accepted students must then complete Anatomy and Physiology in their first year.
+however accepted students must then complete Anatomy and Physiology in their first

 - Overall GPA 2.8 or better